Jonathan Lovitz: Performance career

+Public service and advocacy career

 Lovitz joined the National LGBT Chamber of Commerce in 2015 as Vice President of External Affairs and Director of nglccNY; he has served as Senior Vice President since 2016.
-At the NGLCC, Lovitz oversees media relations and public policy initiatives focused on the LGBT business community.
-As head of the NGLCC advocacy division, he led the efforts to write, lobby for, and implement policies for the inclusion of certified LGBT Business Enterprises (LGBTBEs) in cities including Los Angeles, CA; Chicago, IL; Miami, FL; Orlando, FL; Nashville, TN; Baltimore, MD; Seattle, WA; and Jersey City, NJ.
+At the NGLCC, Lovitz oversaw media relations and public policy initiatives focused on the LGBT business community.
+As head of the NGLCC advocacy division, he led the efforts to write, lobby for, and implement policies for the inclusion of certified of LGBT- and other minority-owned businesses in the public sector, including in the State of New Jersey; Los Angeles, CA; Chicago, IL; Miami, FL; Orlando, FL; Nashville, TN; Baltimore, MD; Seattle, WA; and Jersey City, NJ.

-In 2018, Business Equality Magazine named Lovitz one of its "40 LGBTQ Leaders Under 40" for his contributions to the LGBT rights movement.
-He was named to the 40 Under 40 list by the Philadelphia Business Journal in April 2019.
-The Advocate Magazine named Lovitz one of their 2019 Queer Icons in August 2019.

-Lovitz served on the Red Tape Commission for New York City Comptroller Scott Stringer; and is a pro-bono consultant focused on inclusion initiatives for the Gay Officers Action League (GOAL) of the NYPD, who honored Lovitz with the Sam Ciccone Community Service Award in April 2018.

-In 2020, Lovitz co-founded PhillyVoting.org initiative to register voters in the Philadelphia region.
-The initiative utilizes QR code technology to immediately connect residents to a list of digital resources using any smartphone, tablet, or computer, with a primary focus on engaging Black and LGBTQ+ voters throughout the region.
-The coverage of the PhillyVoting project in major Philadelphia news outlets, including NBC10 Philadelphia, 6ABC Action News, and Philadelphia Gay News, resulted in over 300 new registered voters in the program's first month.
+In 2022, Lovitz ran for the Pennsylvania House of Representatives in the 182nd district, representing Center City Philadelphia.

+In February 2023, President Joe Biden appointed Lovitz as Director of Public Affairs & Senior Advisor at the US Economic Development Administration within the US Department of Commerce.
+He led communications and public policy strategy to implement the agenda of Commerce Secretary Gina Raimondo and Assistant Secretary Alejandra Y. Castillo.

+In 2025, Lovitz joined the Human Rights Campaign as Senior Vice President of Campaigns and Communications.

-Personal Life
+Personal life

-Lovitz was born in Atlantic City, NJ and grew up in Coral Springs, Florida.
-He came out at the age of 16 after being involved heavily in local youth theatre and volunteer organizations.
-He studied theatre at the summer arts conservatory Stagedoor Manor.

-Lovitz graduated Summa Cum Laude from the University of Florida in 2006.
-He was honored as the keynote speaker for University of Florida's Pride Awareness Month's (PAM) 20th anniversary in 2014.
-Lovitz was named an Outstanding Young Alumni by the University of Florida in April 2018.

-He lives in Philadelphia with his husband, NBC News meteorologist Steven Sosna.
+Lovitz lives in Washington, DC with his husband, CBS News meteorologist Steven Sosna.
 The two were married in New York City in October 2017 in a ceremony officiated by Jim Obergefell, Supreme Court marriage equality plaintiff in the landmark Obergefell v.
 Hodges case.

+Out Magazine named Lovitz to the 2023 OUT 100 List of "artists, disruptors, educators, groundbreakers, innovators, and storytellers who all helped make the world a better place for LGBTQ+ people."